What is a cerebral arteriogram?

 Have ever had a reaction to any contrast dye, or if you are allergic to iodine or

-Are sensitive to or are allergic to any medicines, latex, tape, and anesthetic agents
+Are sensitive to or are allergic to any medicines, latex, tape, and anesthesia (local

-Have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning)
+Have a history of bleeding disorders or if you are taking any blood-thinning medicines

-medicines, aspirin, or other medicines that affect blood clotting.
-You may need to
+(anticoagulants), aspirin, or other medicines that affect blood clotting.
+You may

 Follow any directions you are given for not eating or drinking before the procedure.